-If you have created some beautiful HTML5 animations or interactive web contents by Saola Animate and still struggle to display them on your website, then stay tuned!
-This tutorial will show you two ways to embed HTML5 project into a web page.
+If you have created some beautiful HTML5 animations or interactive web content by Saola Animate and still struggle to display them on your website, then stay tuned!
+This tutorial will show you two ways to embed an HTML5 project into a web page.

 But first, uploading your entire project to your web server is a prerequisite step to do further.
 I suppose that you know how to export your project after creating and editing it successfully on Saola Animate.
 The picture below describes the proper output folder of a Saola Animate project:

 Using iframe to Embed HTML5 Project